rashidwassan/rashidwassan/README.md

 - 🔭 I’m currently working on DevSecOps in Fintech
-- 🌱 I’m currently learning Go.
+- 🌱 I’m currently learning Go & SecOps.
 - 👯 I’m looking to collaborate on DevOps Tooling.
 - 💬 Talk to me about community, and all in tech!
 - 📫 Contact me at rashidwassan.com